-5.7.1 The AACS Compliant Disc
+5.8.1 The AACS Compliant Disc

-An AACS compliant disc may contain the URL to identify the managed copy server.
+An AACS compliant disc may contain the URL to identify the Managed Copy Server.
 As noted above, the MCM also contains a Default URL to be used for any disc that does not contain this URL.
-The storage location and encoding of this URL can be format specific, but it must be available through an API to the AACS layer of the managed copy machine.
+The storage location and encoding of this URL can be format specific, but it shall be available through an API to the AACS layer of the Managed Copy Machine.

-In the event that AACS compliant discs appear on the market prior to managed copy services, the URL stored on the AACS compliant disc may be set to a content provider owned URL which will deference to the managed copy service server chosen by the content provider for that disc.
-In this way changing the managed copy service server for a particular disc can easily done from a single chokepoint.
+Inasmuch as AACS compliant discs have appeared on the market prior to Managed Copy services becoming available, the URL stored on the AACS compliant disc may be set to a Content Owner owned URL which will redirect to the Managed Copy Server chosen by the Content Owner for that disc.
+In this way, changing the Managed Copy Server for a particular disc can easily be done from a single point.

-5.7.2 The AACS Compliant Player
+5.8.2 The AACS Compliant Player

-There are two ways that a managed copy can be initiated.
-It may be started as part of the consumer's interactive experience with the menuing system of the disc, or it can be performed from a stand alone application.
+There are two ways that a Managed Copy can be initiated: as part of the consumer's interactive experience with the menuing system of the disc, or performed from a stand-alone application.

-Although it is optional for an AACS compliant player to enable a managed copy, it must expose the AACS specified API for determining if managed copy can be initiated from the player.
+Although it is optional for an AACS compliant player to enable a Managed Copy, it shall expose the AACS specified API for determining if Managed Copy can be initiated from the player.

-5.7.3 The Managed Copy Machine
+5.8.3 The Managed Copy Machine

-This component is required because all products which support managed copy must, at a minimum, support the communication between the managed copy machine and the managed copy service server which makes rendering of managed copy offers possible.
+This component is required because all products which support Managed Copy shall, at a minimum, support the communication between the Managed Copy Machine and the Managed Copy Server which makes rendering of Managed Copy offers possible.

-The managed copy machine (MCM) is the consumer software which initiates a managed copy.
-It may be tied to a player, and/or it may exist as a standalone application - e.g.) as part of a home media server which includes an AACS-compliant drive.
+The Managed Copy Machine (MCM) is the consumer software which initiates a Managed Copy.
+It is either tied to a player, or it exists as a stand-alone application - e.g., as part of a home media server which includes an AACS-compliant drive.

-Since AACS must support a wide variety of future managed copy scenarios, we make some rather limited assumptions about the nature of the target managed copy output technologies (MCOTs): other than they are AACS approved MCOTs, as listed in the AACS compliance rules.
+Since AACS will support a wide variety of future Managed Copy scenarios, we make some rather limited assumptions about the nature of the target Managed Copy Output Technologies (MCOTs): other than they are AACS approved MCOTs, as listed in the AACS license agreement.